kedro-org/kedro-viz/docs/source/index.md

 </p>

-Kedro-Viz is an interactive development tool for building data science pipelines with [Kedro](https://github.com/kedro-org/kedro).
-Kedro-Viz also allows users to view and compare different runs in the Kedro project.
+Kedro-Viz is an interactive development tool for visualising data science pipelines built with [Kedro](https://github.com/kedro-org/kedro).
+Kedro-Viz also enables users to view and compare different experiment runs within their Kedro project.

 Kedro-Viz features include: